ruuda/blog/posts/2015-04-26-the-gold-standard-for-error-handling.md

   not unique, can be hard to debug
   Although in Rust, could use file and line number macro to add the context info, and expose only in debug build, for example.
+  In practice, this is a real disadvantage.
+  I suffer from this when building Claxon, for example.

 Crash + supervisor
 ------------------